Brandmade – Colouring your World

 In any case, the colour or colours you choose for your brand, like your name and your logo, need to reflect and define your product, personality and customers.
 In order to do this effectively, I generally put together a mood board of images that sum up a brand and the colours tend to flow from there.
 Try piecing together magazine clippings or Pinterest boards and see where it leads you.

 Still stuck?
 Head over to Adobe Color CC where you can come up with a colour scheme that works for you and be inspired by what others have created.
-Would the combinations below work for you?
+Would their combinations work for you?
 Or are you going for something truly original?